Chr15w1986/Javascript_PP2/README.md

 ## HOW TO CREATE A BRANCH/TAG OF MAIN:

-If you need to "BRANCH" off of the main repository:
+If you need to `BRANCH` off of the main repository:

 1. If you have not already, login in to [GitHub](www.github.com) and go to https://github.com/Chr15w1986/Javascript_PP2
 2. On the left side of the screen underneath the nav links, click the drop down box `Main`
 3. Inside the box you will see `Create new branch/tag`
-4. Inside the text box, enter the new branch or tag name i.e `Features`
+4. Inside the text box, enter the new branch or tag name i.e., `Features`
 5. Below the Branches Tags tab, you will see `Create branch: Features from "main"`
 6. Click on `Create branch: Features from "main"` and you will be taken to the new branch page you just called `Features`

 ## HOW TO FORK A REPOSITORY:

-If you need to "FORK" a repository:
+If you need to `FORK` a repository:

 1. If you have not already, login in to [GitHub](www.github.com) and go to https://github.com/Chr15w1986/Javascript_PP2
 2. In the top right corner, click `Fork`